 Who are the Virtual School?

-We are all Worcestershire Children’s First employees working within Worcestershire Virtual School team who support these areas: Early Years, Reception, KS1-4, and Post-16.
+We are Worcestershire Children’s First employees working within Worcestershire Virtual School team who support these areas: Early Years, Reception, KS1-4, and Post-16.
 You can contact us via our Lync number or individual email addresses.
 For more information and contact details see our team page.

 Expectations of the Virtual School for other services

-The expectation from the Virtual School is that all professionals have a continuous dialogue with their PEP coordinator or Area Learning Advocate so that the student is supported in the best possible way.
+The expectation from the Virtual School is that all professionals have a continuous dialogue with their Learning Advocate so that the student is supported in the best possible way.
 We need to be informed of any issues regarding education and home placement.

 We expect school and social workers to complete their sections of the PEP three days prior to the PEP date.
 Both PEP completion and processes are covered in other tutorials.